jacoblever/RevolutTest/README.md

 ```
 from the root directory of the repository.

-You can then call the API by making POST requests to `http://localhost:8080/revolut-test/tranfer/` with the following JSON body:
+You can then call the API by making POST<sup>†</sup> requests to `http://localhost:8080/revolut-test/tranfer/` with the following JSON body:
 ```
 {
   "from-account-number": 1,